image

 Definition\bold{Definition}

-2. What are the conditions required?
+2. What is the Formula used & conditions required?

 3. How do I calculate the Adjoint of a given matrix?